atlasofdata/atlasofdata.github.io/_posts/2019-04-10-weather-stations.md

 A voronoi map of the world based on weather stations.

+Colors represents the density of weather stations in an area

 We use a [Lambert Azimuthal Equal-Area](https://en.wikipedia.org/wiki/Lambert_azimuthal_equal-area_projection) projection so it represents accurately the areas.
 Weather station data comes from World Clim (2015 data).
 The 10k+ points dataset was clusterized using [supercluster](https://github.com/mapbox/supercluster/).
-We use the fantastic [Geo Voronoi](https://github.com/Fil/d3-geo-voronoi) by [@fil](/@fil) to create the vornoi geo clusters of areas based on the dataset.
+We use the [d3 Geo Voronoi](https://github.com/Fil/d3-geo-voronoi)to create the vornoi geo clusters of areas based on the dataset.

-Colors represents the density of weather stations in an area

 ### Weather Stations Dataset